Accounting 101 for Content Creators: Getting Started

 Content creators have many choices when it comes to setting up a business.
 You can opt to be a sole proprietorship, but that formation offers little in the way of protection.
 There are better choices, but they all come with their own pros and cons.
 LLCs and S-Corps are the most common options, but there’s no one-size-fits-all solution that will work for all content creators.

 You also need to consider taxes.
-The same consideration applies here as to protecting your personal assets.
+The same consideration applies here to protecting your personal assets.
 The IRS sees single-member LLCs and S-Corps as passthrough organizations, and while that makes filing your taxes simpler, there are important tax differences between the two that you need to consider.

 Basic Accounting Tools and Software for Content Creators